bmiraguru/Succession-planning-analysis-using-DAX-and-Power-BI/README.md

 Review Talent Identification Processes: Reassess the criteria and processes used to identify HiPos to ensure diverse employees are equally considered and that unconscious biases are minimized.
 This can help bridge the gap between diverse HiPos (331) and their non-diverse counterparts.
 Promote Diverse Leadership: Encourage visibility and role modeling by diverse leaders within the organization.
 By promoting successful diverse leaders, you can inspire and motivate others to reach leadership positions.
 3. Maintain and Enhance Engagement Momentum
 Monitor Engagement Trends Closely: While engagement has generally improved from 2018 to 2022, the dip in 2023 to 4.95 is concerning.
-Conduct pulse surveys to identify the causes behind this drop and take corrective action through initiatives like leadership development, flexible work options, and recognition programs.
+Conduct pulse surveys to identify the causes behind this drop and take corrective action through initiatives like leadership development, flexible work options, and  employee recognition programs.
 Engage Senior Leaders as Mentors: Leverage the high engagement and satisfaction of senior employees (ages 55-64) by involving them in mentorship programs.
-This will help pass on their knowledge and experience to younger HiPos while keeping them engaged before potential retirement.
+This will help pass on their knowledge and experience to younger employees.
 4. Focus on Gender Parity in Leadership Development Bridge Performance Gaps: While female successors have slightly higher job satisfaction (2.50) compared to males, they lag in performance ratings (2.96 vs. 3.04).
 Create targeted performance improvement programs that focus on leadership skills, visibility, and opportunities for female employees to close this gap.
 Equitable Leadership Training: Ensure that both male and female successors have equal access to leadership development resources, such as stretch assignments, sponsorship, and coaching.
 5. Utilize Senior Employees as Knowledge Leaders Retain Senior Talent: Senior employees (ages 55-64) have the highest job satisfaction and performance.
 Retain them through phased retirement programs and tap into their expertise as coaches for emerging leaders.
-Succession Planning for Knowledge Transfer: Build formal succession plans to ensure senior employees’ knowledge is passed down before their retirement, maintaining business continuity and leadership excellence.
 6. Promote Data-Driven Decision Making in Succession Planning Continuous Monitoring of Key Metrics: Regularly track performance, engagement, and job satisfaction metrics across different demographics to ensure data-driven decisions in succession planning.
-Data Transparency: Share these insights with leaders across the organization to raise awareness about the importance of diversity, engagement, and performance in leadership development.
+Sharing these insights with leaders across the organization can raise awareness about the importance of diversity, engagement, and performance in leadership development.